 Welcome to www.healthlawcheckup.com, Thompson Coburn’s newly launched health care law blog.
 Our Health Care Practice Group plans to use this blog to provide updates and insights on the latest developments in the health care industry.
 Our contributors will have many individual points of view and are excited to get their own spot in the blogosphere.
-I am the lucky one who gets to kick off the discussion.

 Starting with a summary of some of the laws governing medical/clinical practice and social media is dangerous, but necessary – dangerous because readers can’t rely on this summary being current or complete.
-That said, these are my go-to resources on social media guidance for health care providers:
+That said, these are some go-to resources on social media guidance for health care providers:

 - Federation of State Medical Boards

 - AMA Professionalism in the Use of Social Media

 - Yale University Policy - Electronic Communication of Health Related Information

 Most health care is delivered physically, in person (at least for now).
 So the impact of social media is greatest before (soliciting opinions, research) and after an episode of care (sharing opinions and reviews) and for the population that regularly accesses services through social media.
 Obvious exceptions to this are interactions facilitated by the technology underlying social media that is transforming clinical delivery every day.
 Skype, FaceTime and other applications enabling live visual and voice exchange between providers and patients are examples.
 Take note of the Oklahoma Medical Disciplinary Board’s action involving treatment of patients using Skype.